marckean/marcseparation/_docs/30-living_conditions.md

 #### The railing is still not fixed

-On January 16, 2022, I was back at the house and noticed that not the railing is still not fixed and has gotten worse, it's the entire length of the railing, the wire has totally ome out.
+On January 16, 2022, I was back at the house and noticed that not the railing is still not fixed and has gotten worse, it's the entire length of the railing, the wire has totally come out.

 <iframe width="420" height="315"
     src="https://www.youtube.com/embed/rW6g---2QLw?playlist=rW6g---2QLw&loop=1&start=81&end=89&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">